Chasing Truth: Chapter 11

 He didn’t hesitate, his eyes falling to her.
 “The sights.
 I’ve been told they’re second to none and I’m beginning to believe it.
 Although, I should’ve guessed a beautiful woman like yourself would be taken.”

 She smiled politely at that and recalled Tyler’s visit.
 There had been no doubt after that she was seeing someone.
-That was probably part of the reason he’d been so touchy feely.
+That was probably part of the reason he’d been so affectionate.
+Not that he wasn’t usually affectionate anyway.

 “You’re too sweet.”